JasperHG90/dagster-pyiceberg-example-postgres/README.md

 You can run the example by executing `just dd`.
 The Dagster UI will be available on [localhost:3000](http://localhost:3000)

 Minio is available on [localhost:9001](http://localhost:9001).

+## Inspecting the generated tables using `pyiceberg`

+You can find Jupyter notebooks in the 'notebooks' folder.